TheodoreAlenas/key-mouth/README.md

 so long as it doesn't exceed a laptop screen of lines of code.

-The server data is turned into a data structure that can easily be turned into ReactJS components
+The server data is turned into a data structure that can easily be turned into ReactJS components.

 If this README is up to date, there's an intermediate step, where the events are turned into a data structure